jasoryeh/wg-zero/README.md

 The recommended environment for developing is to develop in Docker.
 There are two scripts in the root directory intended to assist with development: `enter_dev.sh` and `dev.sh`.
 * `enter_dev.sh`: builds the container associated with the `Dockerfile` and immediately launches it
+* `dev.sh`: To avoid changes on the host system from this app, do not run this on the host unless you would like to manage a server on the host, and instead run this in the container.
+It is intended to be run when you would like to simultaneously launch both the GUI server and the Wireguard VPN server.